 By limiting the initial orientation to the Fiction location, I can have 6g and 7g Math classes visit the library for Dewey Decimal Lessons that focus on Locations in the Dewey area of the library and to also give students a fun review of what they should know as they begin their Math decimal unit.
 Math teachers appreciate that we activate prior knowledge to prepare students for new content, and they can readily see who may need extra help to catch up.
 This lesson is early enough in the school year that students can then begin checking out Dewey books to go along with their ELA fiction choices.

 When we focus on location, not content, students are not confused about the Dewey area.
 I never refer to the Dewey area as ‘non-fiction’ or ‘informational’ books—those are terms for what’s inside the container—so I never have to explain why fictional poetry or folklore are in the Dewey area.

 ADD CONTENT LESSONS FOR WHAT’S ‘INSIDE’

-What’s inside each container on a grocery store shelf varies according to its purpose, so the Dairy area of a grocery store has containers labeled eggs or milk or cheese or butter or yogurt.
-What’s inside each ‘book container’ in the Dewey area also depends on its purpose: a Dewey book is labeled according to the information inside: poetry, folklore, cars, countries, or animals…even imaginary beings like unicorns; also, in the Computer area of the library, where the school library website—our Virtual Library—has e-books and online subscription services that have information inside for curriculum-related assignments and research.
+The containers on a grocery store shelf vary according to what’s inside, so the Dairy area of a grocery store has groups of eggs or milk or cheese or butter or yogurt.
+Likewise, in the Dewey area we have groups of ‘book containers’ according to the information inside: poetry, folklore, cars, countries, or animals…even imaginary beings like unicorns.
+This also applies to the Computer area of the library, where the school library website—our Virtual Library—has e-books and online subscription services related to the information inside.